ob_start(); ?>

 OrdoMotus.Life© organises positive ageing into eight practical Keystones:

-2. What Is a Grip?
+2. What Is a Practice of Skill?

 Examples include:

-Each Grip provides:
+Each practice provides:

 3. Levels, Modules & Scrolls